sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 DELETE /pets/:id  // Delete the pet with the specified ID
 ```

+### Read

 Let's start with the first one, to get all the pets.
 Add this method to your controller:
 ```ts
 @Get()
 async getPets(): Promise<Pet[]> {